SofiaCrobeddu/Signal_Image_ComputerVision_projects/README.md

 ## REPOSITORIES

 The repositories are:
-- **Assignment 1**: it contains both the Jypiter Notebook and the resport in pdf format of the first assignment.
+- **assignment 1**: it contains both the Jypiter Notebook and the report in pdf format of the assignment.
   - `Ass.
 1.ipynb`: contains the analysis about the first assignament of ***ECG Signal Processing and Analysis***.
 Focus on the acquisition of the ECG signal, calculation of some basic characteristics (mean, variance, energy, signal-to-noise ratio), filtering, R-peaks detection through Thresholding technique, RR intervals, Heart rate and Heart rate variability calculation.
   - `CROBEDDU_SOFIA_NOEMI_Assignment1.pdf`: contains the report with the interpretation and the explanations of the results of the first assignment.
-- **Assignment 2**: it contains both the Jypiter Notebook and the resport in pdf format of the second assignment.
+- **assignment 2**: it contains both the Jypiter Notebook and the report in pdf format of the assignment.
   - `Ass.
 2.ipynb`: contains the analysis about the second assignament of ***Speech Processing in Frequency domain Using Periodogram***.
 Focus on speech acquisition, calculation of some basic characteristics (duration, sampling frequency, mean, energy), spectrum analysis through Power Spectral Density, periodogram, Windowing (Boxcox, Hamming, Hanning), dominant frequencies and variation of sampling frequency and window length.
   - `CROBEDDU_SOFIA_NOEMI_Assignment2.pdf`: contains the report with the interpretation and the explanations of the results of the second assignment.
-- **Assignment 2**: it contains both the Jypiter Notebook and the resport in pdf format of the second assignment.
+- **assignment - recognition and detection**: it contains two Jypiter Notebooks.
-  - `Ass.
-2.ipynb`: contains the analysis about the second assignament of ***Speech Processing in Frequency domain Using Periodogram***.
-Focus on speech acquisition, calculation of some basic characteristics (duration, sampling frequency, mean, energy), spectrum analysis through Power Spectral Density, periodogram, Windowing (Boxcox, Hamming, Hanning), dominant frequencies and variation of sampling frequency and window length.
+  - `Track 1-Crobeddu.ipynb`: contains the
-  - `CROBEDDU_SOFIA_NOEMI_Assignment2.pdf`: contains the report with the interpretation and the explanations of the results of the second assignment.
+  - `Track 2-Crobeddu.ipynb`: contains the .